waquar20073/waquar20073.github.io/README.md

-# INI Configuration Sync Tool
+# Configuration Sync Tool

-This is an advanced command-line tool for synchronizing `.ini` configuration files between different branches or even different GitLab projects.
+This is an advanced command-line tool for synchronizing configuration files (INI format) between different branches or even different GitLab projects.
 It supports 3-way merging to prevent data loss, a user-friendly interactive mode, and a flag-based mode for automation.

 ## Features